Green Valley High School (Nevada): Theatre

-In 2006, Green Valley High School was one of six U.S. high schools to premiere "High School Musical"; in 2008 it was one of four U.S. high schools to present "Disney High School Musical 2: On Stage."
-They were also asked to again premier another of Disney's musicals, "Camp Rock: The Musical" in the summer of 2010.
-In 2014, they premiered Disney and Cameron Mackintosh's "Mary Poppins: The Musical", which ran from late January to early February.
-In May 2014, their production of "Mary Poppins" became the first high school play to show at the Las Vegas Smith Center.
+In 2006, Green Valley High School was one of six U.S. high schools to premiere High School Musical; in 2008 it was one of four U.S. high schools to present Disney High School Musical 2: On Stage.
+They were also asked to again premier another of Disney's musicals, Camp Rock: The Musical in the summer of 2010.
+In 2014, they premiered Disney and Cameron Mackintosh's Mary Poppins: The Musical, which ran from late January to early February.
+In May 2014, their production of Mary Poppins became the first high school play to show at the Las Vegas Smith Center.
 It was also selected to be one of the few high school shows chosen around the country to perform on the Lied Stage in June at the 2014 International Thespian Festival in Lincoln, Nebraska.

 Forensics

-The forensics team has won sixteen straight Clark County School District titles and ten state titles since 1995.
-The "Forensigators" have qualified students for the NFL National Tournament every year since 1994.
+The forensics team won sixteen straight Clark County School District titles and ten state titles beginning in 1995.
 The 2008 National Forensics Tournament was held at Green Valley High School.